wfxcode/SSLAR/README.md

     install.packages("devtools")
 devtools::install_github("wfxcode/SSLAR")
 ```
-This package relies on the ssNMF and torch libraries, requiring a functional Python interpreter with these libraries installed.
+This package relies on the ssNMF library, requiring a functional Python interpreter with the library installed.
 The installPython function offers a convenient method to set up a conda environment named SSLAR-env, which includes all necessary dependencies.
 While we recommend using this method to install Python libraries, you also have the option to customize the installation process.
 ```r
 library("SSLAR")
 SSLAR::installPython()